 ExploreFlorence & Greater Italy

 Your Student Life Coordinator will set you up with everything you need to confidently explore the city.
-You can also opt-in to exciting cultural activities and excursions with your Verto cohort—like an evening at the opera or Italian family dinners!
+You can also opt-in to exciting cultural activities and excursions with your Verto cohort—like an evening at the opera or traditional Italian dinners!